 - Home and property insurance companies are inducing customers to install connected devices that warn of potential danger (fire, flood, robbery).
 They also use drones to assess damages after an incident has occurred.

 As we see, the IoT technology transforms the industry creating a new business model — Connected Insurance.
-This allows the direct connection between all actors of the insurance ecosystem: customers, insurers and customers — across various industries.
+This facilitates the direct connection between all actors of the insurance ecosystem across various industries.

 Challenges Within Connected Insurance